ChrisBenua/JSONDecoderEncoderBenchmarks/README.md

 ##### How this can be implemented

 We can introduce experimental flag.
 When flag is enabled, we don't auto-generate `enum CodingKeys` for our `struct/enum` and use raw `String` as `CodingKeys` in `init(from: Decoder) throws` and `encode(to: Encoder) throws`.

+##### Additional advantages

+Each auto-generated `enum CodingKeys` adds 5 protocol-conformance-descriptors. [godbolt](https://godbolt.org/z/z3rE1b5xs):

+- `CodingKey`
+- `Hashable`
+- `Equatable`
+- `CustomDebugStringConvertible`
+- `CustomStringConvertible`

+Also, it each `CodingKey` adds around 1.8 kb to app size (measured on the same 10k `Codable` structures):

+- codable-benchmark-package-no-coding-keys - where `String` is used as `CodingKey` but there are `CodingKeys` to match `__swift5_proto` section size
+  - 49 mb
+- codable-benchmark-package-no-coding-keys-measure-size  - where `String` is used as `CodingKey` and there are no `CodingKeys`
+  - 31.1 mb
+- So each `CodingKey` adds around 1.8 kb to application binary size.

+So if shared `CodingKey` will be implemented we could:

+- Optimize application size
+- Optimize overall application performance due to boosting `swift_conformsToProtocol` method by `__swift5_proto` section size reduction.
+  - codable-benchmark-package-no-coding-keys has 70321 protocol conformance descriptos
+  - codable-benchmark-package-no-coding-keys-measure-size has only 20321 protocol conformance descriptos

 ### Optimizations results